marklogic-community/semantic-news-search/README.md

 The above script uses SPARQL to find a list of all instances of the given type (e.g. aircraft), constructing from that result a union of word queries that is then combined with the user's original query for highlighting purposes.
-This too is configured by [facets.xml](src/main/xquery/application/config/facets).
+This too is configured by [facets.xml](src/main/xquery/application/config/facets.xml).

 ## Displaying metadata in search results

 In addition to finding documents based on SPARQL queries, we can display additional metadata for each result based on a SPARQL query.
-In the case of this application, we are only displaying the category for each document.
-Since it has already been associated with the document via its properties, the code makes use of that fact.
+In the case of this application, we are only displaying the categories for each document.
+Since they have already been associated with the document via its properties, the code makes use of that fact.
 However, the alternative SPARQL-based implementation is also included (commented-out) to illustrate how this would be done in general, particularly when